FidelisAnalog/Sweep-File-Splitter/README.md

 <br/>
 <div align="center" style="padding: 20px 0;">
     <img src="images/Figure_4.png" alt="Example Plot.">
-    <p><b>Figure 4 - Optional Sweep Start Detection Pass - Left Channel</b></p>
+    <p><b>Figure 4 - Optional Sweep Start Detection Pass: Right Channel</b></p>
     <p>In cases like JVC TRS-1005 were there is silence between the end of the pilot tone and the start of the sweep, this is used to find the start of the sweep.
-This detection window begins one second after the detected end of the pilot tone.</p>
+This detection window begins one second after the detected end of the second pilot tone.</p>
 </div>
 <br/>